gsilano/CrazyS/README.md

 --------------

 Please report bugs and request features by using the [Issue Tracker](https://github.com/gsilano/CrazyS/issues).
-Furthermore, please see the [Contributing.md](https://github.com/gsilano/CrazyS/blob/master/CONTRIBUTING.md) file if you plan to help use to improve CrazyS functionalities.
+Furthermore, please see the [Contributing.md](https://github.com/gsilano/CrazyS/blob/master/CONTRIBUTING.md) file if you plan to help us to improve CrazyS features.

 YouTube videos
 --------------